tiskw/random-fourier-features/examples/README.md

 </div>

-## Canonical Correlation Analysis with Random Fourier Features
+## Canonical correlation analysis with random Fourier features

 An example of canonical correlation analysis with random Fourier features.
 See [README.md](./cca_for_artificial_data/README.md) for more details.